ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 OK, let's take a moment to break down some of what we are doing.
 I will cut the code into chunks and explain each section.
 Starting from the top...

 {% highlight js %}
-//load the SDK for JavaScript
-const AWS = require('aws-sdk');
+// load the SDK for JavaScript const AWS = require('aws-sdk');

-//set the region
+// set the region AWS.config.update({region:'us-west-2'});
-AWS.config.update({region:'us-west-2'});

-//create an ec2 object
+// create an ec2 object
 const ec2 = new AWS.EC2({apiVersion: '2016-11-15'});
 {% endhighlight %}